wakeuplabs-io/reserve-protocol/audits/Code4rena - Reserve Audit Report - Release 3.0.0 (collaterals).md

     uint48 secondsSince = uint48(block.timestamp - updateTime);
     if (secondsSince > timeout) revert StalePrice();

 So if the last oracle feed updateTime is `block.timestamp - priceTimeout`, the timeout check will be passed and lastSave will be updated to block.timestamp.
 And the lotPrice will start to decay from `lastSave + priceTimeout`.
-However when it starts, it's been 2 \* priceTimeout since the last oracle price update.
+However when it starts, it's been 2 &ast; priceTimeout since the last oracle price update.

 ### Recommended Mitigation Steps